 The motivation behind addressing is to look for clarification and to check for comprehension.
 Facilitators ask questions essentially to probe the understanding of the members and to help them in basic reasoning and for evaluating data.
-Socratic questioning strategy is an exceptionally successful questioning technique whereby one simply does not bring up issues but rather finds the answers himself.
+The Socratic questioning strategy is an exceptionally successful questioning technique whereby one simply does not bring up issues but rather finds the answers himself.
 It helps in developing basic reasoning abilities.
 Facilitators regularly use this strategy to unravel the basic issues, identify the problem areas, and develop accuracy, increase creativity and logical reasoning.
-Facilitators should have great testing abilities through open ended and closed ended questions.
+Facilitators should have great testing abilities through open-ended and closed-ended questions.
 The manner of questioning as far as timing and accurate delivery is extremely important.

 Few tips for agile meeting Facilitators

 - Start with the problem in mind: Identify the purpose behind the meeting and narrow the agenda items to those that are generally vital.
 Stay tuned in and focused.

 - Make sure that a senior leader doesn’t run the meeting: Many senior leaders will, in general, make a situation in which the team hopes to be instructed.
 Instead, make an environment in which various thoughts are the norm.
 Encourage open discussion in which leaders share where—but not how—development is required.
 This reduces the layer of control and approval, increases the time focused on decision-making, and boosts the team’s inspiration.